franchsli/SignSpeak/README.md

 ## High priority

 - Refactor all the code.
+  - Move common logic in both ImageHandler and VideoHandler create_dataset() methods to a method in GestureHandler.
 - Test everything.
 - Write tests.
 - Update readme (add project purpose, functionality, etc).